dev-lokesh-eu/Portfolio-Site/README.md

 Welcome to my website portfolio!
 This website showcases my work and includes a contact form for visitors to reach out to me.
 The form data is sent directly to a **Telegram bot** using the **Telegram Bot API**.
 This website has been built using **HTML**, **CSS**, **JavaScript**, and **PHP** for form submission and Telegram integration.

+> If You Like This Template Don't forget give a star.

 ## Technologies Used

 ### 1. **HTML**